diem/dip/lips/lip-6.md

 in the current epoch — any subsequent transactions in that block or future blocks from that epoch will be ignored.
 Once the transaction has been committed, the new validator set can start the next epoch of the consensus protocol.

-Only the LibraRoot may add/remove validators owner accounts to/from the validator set.
+Only LibraRoot may add/remove validators owner accounts to/from the validator set.
 Each validator operator may update its validator's config in this set which will also trigger the LibraConfig::NewEpochEvent.

-Each validator owner is obliged to notify the Association about the decision to change the validator operator, the Association may disallow the switch if the new operator is deemed not trustworthy or the distribution of consensus power becomes skewed towards this operator or operators with similar architectures.
-The Association makes sure there is enough diversity between the consensus nodes of the Libra Blockchain.
+Each validator owner is obliged to notify LN about the decision to change the validator operator, LN may disallow the switch if the new operator is deemed not trustworthy or the distribution of consensus power becomes skewed towards this operator or operators with similar architectures.
+LN makes sure there is enough diversity between the consensus nodes of the Libra Blockchain.

 # Transaction Scripts
 The following transaction scripts can be run by the LibraRoot: